 What is a Horse Racing scheme?

-A horse racing scheme is when a promoter offers to sell or invites people to buy into an arrangement under which a group of people agree to contribute money in return for a share of prize money won by a racehorse.
+A horse racing scheme will generally be considered a managed investment scheme (MIS) by the Australian Securities and Investments Commission (ASIC).
+Usually a horse racing scheme is when a promoter offers to sell or invites people to acquire an interest in an arrangement under which, a group of people agree to contribute money, in return for a share of prize money won by a racehorse.

-If you are looking to publicly promote shares in a racehorse, you should familiarise yourself with the following information:
+If you are considering to publicly promote shares in a racehorse, you should familiarise yourself with the following information: